top of page

 There are large transparent windshields which cover all the seats in the upper tier, but the lower tier seats have just a wall at either end to keep the elements out.

-Both the northwest and southwest corners at either end of the Lincolnshire Co-operative Stand are completely uncovered and don't house any seating.
+Both the northwest and southwest corners at either end of the GBM Stand are completely uncovered and don't house any seating.

 The Stacey West Stand is made up of a single tier of white seating, though there are red seats which are randomly dispersed across the stand's blocks.